Quick Search:

 • Users who need to transfer photos regularly can set a specific time in “Schedule”.

-• MultCloud can also help to move photos from Flickr to Google Photos as long as you choose Flickr as the source and Google Photos as the destination.
+• MultCloud can also help to move photos from Flickr to Google Photos as long as you add your Flickr account.

 Summary